 As Detroit floundered, Mercedes-Benz was on the move.
 Since establishing its own North American distribution organization in 1965, Mercedes had nearly tripled its U.S. sales volume.
 Its total U.S. sales for 1970 were only about 29,000 units, but that was better than many European imports whose prices were far lower.
 By 1972, Mercedes was selling more than 40,000 units a year in the U.S.

 Still, by the late sixties, truly affluent Americans were in the mood for something new.
 Cadillacs and Lincolns were simply becoming too common.
 That every grocery clerk in America aspired to a Cadillac was fine; pulling into a gas station in your new Eldorado and hearing that the attendant had one just like it was not.
-A fully loaded, top-of-the-line Cadillac Eldorado cost nearly $10,000 in those days, but some wealthy buyers wished openly that it cost even more, to thin the ranks of would-be social climbers.
+A fully loaded, top-of-the-line Cadillac Eldorado cost nearly $10,000 in those days, but at least one wealthy buyer (quoted in a Popular Mechanics owner survey) wished openly that it cost even more to thin the ranks of would-be social climbers.

 THE COMPACT CADILLAC